xfbs/tmux-rs/docs/index.md

 }
 ```

 These are the most common types of usages of goto in the tmux codebase.
-Only a handful of more complex goto usage required me getting out a pencil and paper to trace out how to map the control flow (search `window_copy_search_marks` in the codebase if you're interested).
+Only a handful of more complex goto usage required me getting out a pencil and paper to trace out how to map the control flow (see `window_copy_search_marks` in the codebase if you're interested).

 ### Intrusive Macros

-Tmux makes extensive use of two data structures defined using macros: an intrusion red black tree and intrusion linked list.
-An intrusive data structure is one where the pieces of the data structure live within your struct.
+Tmux makes extensive use of two data structures defined using macros: an intrusion red black tree and linked list.
+An intrusive data structure is one where pieces of the data structure live within your struct.
 This is different from how most container data structures are implemented today where the container holds the unmodified struct and doesn't require support from the struct to hold data for the collection.

-I actually went through many iterations of implementing a good Rust interface for mimicking the C code.
+I went through many iterations of implementing a good Rust interface mimicking the C code.
+I ended up with this:

 ```c
 // cmd-kill-session.c